Parker Lewis Can't Lose: Internet support

 Parker Lewis was one of the first shows with fan support on the Internet.
 It was done through an email list called The Flamingo Digest.
 Several people from the list were invited to the set.

 Legacy

-Fall Out Boy released a song called "Parker Lewis Can't Lose (But I'm Going To Give It My Best Shot)" on their album Fall Out Boy's Evening Out with Your Girlfriend.
+Fall Out Boy released a song called "Parker Lewis Can't Lose (But I'm Gunna Give It My Best Shot)" on their album Fall Out Boy's Evening Out with Your Girlfriend.

 On SWV's 1992 debut album It's About Time, there is a song called "Blak Puddin'" which includes the line "Parker Lewis can't Lose in Santa Domingo."

-Hip-hop group Naughty By Nature refers to the Parker Lewis character in their 1992 hit "Hip Hop Hooray".
+Hip-hop group Naughty by Nature refers to the Parker Lewis character in their 1992 hit "Hip Hop Hooray".